 It’s perhaps appropriate that the final journal entry for this journey comes from the departures lounge in Buenos Aires Ezeiza airport.
-The past two weeks, although not on two wheels, have left me somewhat worn out; a busy social schedule with friends both here in BA and Villa Mercedes, a 700km bus journey back west.
+The past two weeks, although not on two wheels, have left me somewhat worn out; a busy social schedule with friends both here in BA and Villa Mercedes followed by a 700km overnight bus journey back west.
 I’m hoping I can catch up with some sleep on the flight.
 In the meantime however I thought I might sling some street photography at the internet, see if it sticks so to speak.

 I didn’t photograph in Villa Mercedes aside from an hour or so of wandering one hot and sultry evening.
 I thoroughly enjoyed my time there, acquiring something of an extended family of family and friends of friends.